An atomic Coxeter presentation: Singular Coxeter presentations

 \subsection{NilCoxeter algebras}

 This subsection introduces the nilCoxeter algebras and nilCoxeter algebroids.
-We follow \cite[Section 3]{KELP1} and refer to it for all omitted details.
+We follow \cite[Section 3]{KELP1} (see also \cite[Remark 2.25]{KELP3}) and refer to it for all omitted details.

-Let $\kk$ be a field.
 The \emph{nilCoxeter algebra} $\NCA(W,S)$ associated to a Coxeter system $(W,S)$ is the $\kk$-linear algebra presented by generators and relations as follows.
 The set of generators is $\{\partial_s\ |\ s\in S\}$; the generating relations are \begin{itemize} \item the Coxeter braid relations, that is, for $s,t\in S$ with $m=m_{st}<\infty$

 \item the \emph{nil-quadratic relations}, that is, for $s\in S$